Fountains of Rome (symphonic poem): Performances, reception, and recordings

 Arturo Toscanini originally planned to conduct the work in 1916, but the Italian composer refused to appear for the performance after a disagreement over his having included some of Wagner's music on a program played during World War I. Consequently, it did not premiere until March 11, 1917, at the Teatro Augusteo in Rome, with Antonio Guarnieri as conductor.
 Although the premiere was unsuccessful, Toscanini finally conducted the work in Milan in 1918 with tremendous success.
 It "was acclaimed [as] one of the loveliest of symphonic writings".

 The piece was first performed in the United States on February 13, 1919.
 Toscanini recorded the music with the NBC Symphony Orchestra in Carnegie Hall in 1951; the high fidelity monaural recording was issued on LP and then digitally remastered for release on CD by RCA Victor.
+Herbert von Karajan recorded the work with the Berlin Philharmonic in 1978.
 The work has since become one of the most eminent examples of the symphonic poem.